 Presently, the city's major roads run between planning districts which is efficient for long-distance car needs, but is less convenient and safe for walkers, cyclists, and micro-mobility users.
 Additionally, many neighborhoods experience cut-through traffic when congestion is high on major roads along the district perimeter.
 To address these issues the Multimodal Plan should be updated to add a series of "mobility routes" based upon bicycle boulevard practices.
-Mobility routes should form a network and connect the city's major destinations and planning districts, as well as to bicycle routes in surrounding communities.
-By limiting cars, these routes may also provide an opportunity for a future internal public transportation circulator for the city, to provide mobility options for those who cannot walk long distances, cycle, or use micro-mobility devices.
+Mobility routes are connected pathways to navigate throughout the city along secondary streets which are signed and equipped to increase the safety and comfort of non-vehicle users.
+Examples of accommodations include diverting vehicle traffic, aligning stop signs to enable bikes and other devices to continue without stopping, widening sidewalks, enhancing street crossings, especially at major roads, providing seating and shade, and including wayfinding signage to reach destinations such as parks, schools, and the City's mixeduse districts.
+They should form a network and connect the city's major destinations and planning districts, as well as to bicycle routes in surrounding communities.
+By limiting cars, these routes may also provide an opportunity for a future internal public transportation circulator for the city, to provide options for those with limited mobility.